 The Spirit of God is the Spirit of the Messiah.
 8

-- The breath of God, or Spirit of Life that proceeded from God in Genesis 1:2 is the Spirit of Life in ALL CREATURES (“He is above all and through all, and in all,” Ephesians 4:6).
-This is not the Holy Spirit that sanctifies the Sons of God (“you with the Spirit will be baptized holy,” Acts 1:5 Greek text).
-Not all creatures, have been sanctified, set apart, by the Spirit of God.
+- The Spirit of God that moved on the face of the water is not the Spirit of God that anointed the Messiah.
+The Spirit of God that moved on the face of the water is breath of God, or Spirit of Life that proceeded from God in Genesis 1:2 is the Spirit of Life in ALL CREATURES (“He is above all and through all, and in all,” Ephesians 4:6).
+It is not the anointing, the Holy Spirit, that sanctifies the Body of Christ (“you with the Spirit will be baptized holy,” Acts 1:5 Greek text).

-But Tzvi Nassi cited several verses to try to prove that the “Holy Spirit” on the Messiah could be found in the Old Testament.
-We present them below, to prove the impossibility of this exercise.
+In his book, The Great Mystery: How Can Three Be One?
+C.W.H.
+Pauli cited several verses to try and prove that the Spirit of God on the Messiah could be found in the Old Testament.
+We present them below, to prove the impossibility of his exercise.

 |Verses cited by C.W.H.
 Pauli||Was this the Holy Spirit on the Messiah?|